ryanpf/linux_rocksmith/README.md

 There are two ways to do this.
 The one most people on [ProtonDB](https://www.protondb.com/app/221680) use is quicker, but results in high delay and distorted sound.
 It routes the sound through ALSA.
 This can be found in "Other Guides".

-Then there's the way of routing the audio through JACK -> wineASIO -> RS_ASIO, which has less delay and sounds better, but also takes longer to set up.
+Then there's the way of routing the audio through JACK 🡲 wineASIO 🡲 RS_ASIO 🡲 Rocksmith 2014, which has less delay and sounds better, but also takes longer to set up.
 These can be found in the table below.

 **Recent Proton versions:**